bobbrowning/sudsjs/README.md

 Nodemon needs installing (https://www.npmjs.com/package/nodemon) but will restart the app every time you change a config file, whuch is a big time-saver during development.

-# Set up your database
+# Set up the configuration files

+The config and tables directories in the download are set up for CouchDB.
+There are sql versions as well.

-## Modify the configuration files
+## Main configuration file

 The configuration files are in the config directory.
 The main file to change is suds.js.
 This covers:
 * Routes